syntasso/instruqt-kubecon/01-get-to-know-the-platform/assignment.md

   name: example
 ```

-The real power is in your ability to create files in the code editor and then run those files in the shell.
-So now return to the `K8s Shell` tab and apply this edited file to your cluster using the following command:
+Now the real power is in your ability to create files in the code editor and then run those files in the shell.
+Return to the `K8s Shell` tab and apply this edited file to your cluster using the following command:

 ```
 kubectl apply \